Local Control Accountability Plan (LCAP)

 - Give input and feedback through annual surveys

 - Give input and feedback during Master Agreement Meetings

 - Participate in English Language Advisory Council (ELAC) meetings

 - Attend Open House Events

 - Attend Senior Night Events

-Sweetwater Secondary School strongly encourages stakeholder participation and engagement in the LCAP process.
+Sweetwater Secondary School strongly encourages educational partner participation and engagement in the LCAP process.
 Please take a few minutes to give us feedback through the appropriate survey.